 Learn to perform pre-screening eye exams and help patients choose the right eye care solutions.
 Get experience both in the classroom and in the real world.

 Train to help customers find eye care solutions they love, giving the gift of better vision.
 You'll get hands-on training working closely with optometrists, preparing patients for eye exams and filling prescriptions for glass and contact lenses.

 Find an optical technician school near you.
-This program is taught in a blended format combining online classes and only 2 days a week of in-person instruction at our Los Angeles or Ontario Campus.
+This program is taught in a blended format combining online classes with only 2 days per week of in-person instruction at our Los Angeles or Ontario Campus.

 Although it is not required to work as an optical technician in California, graduates have the choice to pursue voluntary certification upon successful completion of the National Opticianry Competency Exam and Contact Lens Registry Exam administered by the American Board of Opticianry and National Contact Lens Examiners (ABO/NCLE).

 Optical technicians help patients discover eye care solutions that not only improve their vision but make them feel good.
 They typically work in a doctor's office or retail setting, assisting patients with fittings and recommending eyeglasses and contact lenses based on the patient’s occupation, hobbies and facial features.

 If you love working directly with people and helping them find the right products for their needs, you might enjoy a career as an optical technician.